 Note: Non-compliant applications will be withdrawn from the review process and returned without further review.

-Compliant applications submitted in response to this NSBRI-RFA will undergo an intrinsic scientific or technical merit review by a peer review panel.
+Compliant applications submitted in response to this NSBRI-RFA will undergo an intrinsic scientific or technical merit review by an objective, external peer review panel.

 Criteria for Evaluation of Applications